Yes, you can make your own DIY woven wrap!

 I collected some information on the subject to share so you can make your own DIY woven wrap.
 A Woven Wrap is much more versatile and supportive than a stretchy wrap and now you can learn to make your own woven wrap so you don’t have to settle!

 The fabric I see recommended most often for a DIY woven wrap project is Osnaburg.
-I’m told that Osnaburg is almost always permanent press which is achieved through the use of formaldehyde.
-Many people do not consider this dangerous for babies, but in case you want to avoid that, here is a link to a site that sells Osnaburg that is not PP.
+Do be aware that this fabric may be permanent press which is achieved through the use of formaldehyde.
+Many people do not consider this dangerous for babies, but in case you want to avoid that, you can look for Osnaburg that is not permanent press.

 Genna helpfully suggests, “Get an extra yard because it will shrink when you wash it the first time.”
 That’s good to know up front, right?

 Savannah says, “I found fabric.com osnaburg to be stiffer than stuff I got off of ebay.”
 Putting your fabric through the washing machine several times should soften it up, as well as shrinking it down to size so that you know how much to cut.